Brehtyn/pipeline-bgit-portfolio/README.md

+# DEPRECATED
+This project is no longer maintained.

-# Bigital's Portfolio Deployment Pipeline
+# Bigital v1's Deployment Pipeline
-Currently it is easier for me to build my Nuxt portfolio with
+Currently it is easier for to build with

 ```bash
 $ npm run generate